 - You must be an Admin to complete this tutorial.

 - Goal: After completing this tutorial, you will have built a complete English document retrieval system from scratch that can fetch NHS documents.

 First, let's get the files the search will run on into deepset Cloud.

 - Download the .zip file from gdrive and unzip it to a location on your computer.

 - Log in to deepset Cloud and go to Data>Files.

 - Click Browse and select the files you unpacked in step 1.

-- Wait until the files show up on the page, and when they do, scroll down to the bottom and click Upload.
+- Wait until the files show up on the page.
+When they do, scroll down to the bottom and click Upload.

-- Wait until you get redirected to the Files page, where you can see all your files.
+- Wait until the upload finishes.
 You should have around 900 files.
 You can check the number of files on the Dashboard.

 Result: Your files have been uploaded and are shown on the Files page.

 The next step is to define the components of your search app.
-We'll use a document retrieval template with a dense retriever to create the pipeline.
+We'll use a document retrieval template with an embedding-based retriever to create the pipeline.